 - Clean then cook heart meat in the broth (using enough to cover and salt to taste) in covered pot approximately 1-1/2 to 2 hours or until done.
 Heart beef is cooked when a knife or fork enter without difficulty.

-- Drain, cool to handle, and slice the meat.
+- Drain, cool to handle, and slice the meat as desired.

-- Place the sliced beef heart and onions in a large glass jar, alternating layers.
-Pepper the meat generously.
+- Layer the pieces of beef heart and onions in a large glass jar, alternating layers.
+Season the meat generously with ground black pepper while layering.
 Set aside.

-- Combine brine ingredients of vinegar, water, salt (and optional pickling spices) in a saucepan and bring to a boil, remove from heat, and pour over beef heart in jar.
+- Combine brine ingredients together in a saucepan and bring to a boil, Remove from heat, and pour over beef and onions in jar.

-- Refrigerate and allow to sit a couple days before eating.
+- Cool, then refrigerate and allow to sit a couple days before eating.